Laura (on the right) and her theatre group during her semester abroad in Madrid. Photo courtesy of Laura Peracca.

 Did you have the impression that the stereotypes about Erasmus life—easier exams, excessive boozing and lots of international sex—are true?

 The exams were definitely easier.
 I took four classes and only one exam was a bit harder.
 But I have to say I didn't witness any of the stereotypical debauchery.
-Other students went to parties but they were always on time for classes and passed their exams with flying colours.
+Other students went to parties but they were always on time for classes and passed their exams with flying colors.

 So what's next for you?